-We will adopt zero ozone depleting refrigerant for the chiller units, install occupancy sensors (lighting and air-conditioning units will be switched off when no occupant is detected in the office), and build photovoltaic panels on the Building.
+We will adopt zero ozone depleting refrigerant for the chiller units, install occupancy sensors (lighting and air-conditioning units will be switched off when no occupant is detected in the office), build photovoltaic panels on the Building and install vehicle battery charging facilities in designated parking spaces in the Building to promote the use of electric vehicles.
 We will also adopt green measures such as water-cooled air conditioning system (which uses less energy to provide a given amount of cooling), lamp with high-efficacy, and green roof (which reduces cooling costs due to increased building insulation).